-Artificial intelligence is a system that is concerned with the study of understanding, designing and implementing the ways associated with knowledge representation to computers.
+Artificial intelligence is a system that is concerned with the study of understanding, designing and implementing the ways, associated with knowledge representation to computers.

-In any intelligent system, representing knowledge is supposed to be an important technique to encode the knowledge.
+In any intelligent system, representing the knowledge is supposed to be an important techniqueto encode the knowledge.

-The main objective of AI systems is to design the programs that provide information to the computer, which can be helpful to interact with humans and solve problems in various fields which require human intelligence.
+The main objective of AI system is to design the programs that provide information to the computer, which can be helpful to interact with humans and solve problems in various fields which require humanintelligence.